Dreaming of a Thousand-Room House: The History and Making of Glider

 Pattern dithering in Glider 4 (left) and the Windows port (right)

 Glider PRO arrived on the scene in 1994, around the same time as the Windows version of Glider 4.
-The tone shifted again as support was added for outdoor environments -- rather than feeling claustrophobic and dark, Glider PRO felt open, bright, and laid-back.
+Rather than feeling claustrophobic and dark, Glider PRO felt open, bright, and laid-back, with spacious outdoor environments triggering a clear shift in tone.
 The change came because Calhoun was feeling restricted by the Glider formula: “I was beginning to feel perhaps like someone who has been cooped up too long watching TV or otherwise wasting their life away....
 So I literally threw the windows open.”
 The prize was no longer escape; it was collecting all the “stars,” which were scattered throughout the house (although “house” had become a much looser concept).

 The resulting game had incredible variety.
 There were tree houses, graveyards, sewers, castles, an art museum, a grocery store, a space station, and even the Titanic.
 Calhoun enlisted the help of several of the community’s best house designers to make Glider PRO the deepest, most definitive version of the game.
 One house, Slumberland, was co-authored by Calhoun, Paul Finn, Steve Sullivan, and Ward Hartenstein.
 The default house in Glider PRO, it included a whopping 403 rooms, and was the closest Calhoun ever got to fulfilling his dream of a huge house with thousands of rooms.